-This page, celery cures gout ?, was last reviewed or updated on 29 May 2011.
+This page, celery cures gout ? what's the evidence, was last reviewed or updated on 29 May 2011.

 Celery, stalks and seed extract,are eaten by some gout sufferers.
 Some are convinced, or almost convinced, that celery cures or alleviates gout.
 Others are not convinced.
 For those for whom it has worked, it has not happened overnight with celery.
 A study has indicated that, for pain relief, three weeks is the minimum, more likely after six weeks.
 How is it that celery can bring relief from pain?